 Samsung is the leader in the NAND flash market with a 31.4 percent share, followed by Kioxia with 17.2 percent, SK Hynix with 11.7 percent, and Intel and Micron with 11.5 percent each.

-With the acquisition, SK Hynix, part of the South Korean SK Group conglomerate, will have 23.2 percent market share.
+With the acquisition, SK Hynix, part of the South Korean SK Group conglomerate, will have a 23.2 percent market share.

 Lee Seok-hee, CEO and president, SK Hynix said, “Although the competitive environment surrounding us is not easy, we have made a bold decision to pave the way for our leap toward securing a firm position in the NAND business as in DRAM”.